What Are the Common Reasons For Engineers Australia’s Negative Skill Assessment?

 Conclusion: If candidates want to overcome negative assessment or avoid CDR rejection, they must strictly follow the guidelines and procedures outlined in the EA’s migration skills assessment (MSA) booklet.
 Moreover, if they have any doubts related to CDR writing, they can seek our professional writing support to ace their migration skills assessment.

-If you got Engineers Australia Assessment Outcome Letter today and asking original project report or your outcomes is Unsuccessful?
+If you got an Engineers Australia Assessment Outcome Letter today and are asking for the original project report or your outcomes, is it Unsuccessful?
 No worries!!
 We handle this case.
-We prepare original project report for all engineering streams.
+We prepare an original project report for all engineering streams.

-Once the Candidate had completed the Skill assessment process, then Engineers Australia will send an Assessment Outcome Letter, which is a specific letter for migrating to Australia.
-This Outcome Letter will be sent to you through email, or else it will be sent through your migration agent if you had assigned anyone, they will follow up on your behalf too.
-If there is any problem in sending through electronically, then they will send it through postal.
-This ordinary post addresses will be chargeable in cases.
+Once the Candidate has completed the Skill assessment process, Engineers Australia will send an Assessment Outcome Letter, a specific letter for migration to Australia.
+This Outcome Letter will be sent to you via email, or, if you have assigned a migration agent, it will be sent through them; they will follow up on your behalf, too.
+If there is any problem sending it electronically, they will send it by postal service.
+This ordinary post address will be chargeable in certain cases.
 This letter can also be downloaded from online by entering the application details on the Assessment Outcome Verification page.

-Submit Three Original Project Report to Get it approved Again
+Submit Three Original Project Report to get them approved again.

-The letter is to deliver that the candidates CDR report is selected or rejected by Engineer Australia.
-This outcome letter contains the statement from the assessor that your Skills, experience, etc. all data are verified, and it satisfies the current requirement for the applied detailed occupation.
-There is a test called GSM (General Skilled Migration) points test.
-These are some of the necessary information which will be mentioned in the outcome letter.
-There is an additional service which will denote the employment.
-Relevant Skilled Employment is the service which has to be paid separately for assessments; with this, there will be a reflection about the occupation in the outcome letter.
-This will be the added points to the verification team to verify for the relevant rule.
+The letter informs the candidate that their CDR report has been selected or rejected by Engineers Australia.
+This outcome letter contains the assessor’s statement that your Skills, experience, etc., have been verified and that they satisfy the current requirements for the applied detailed occupation.
+There is a test called the GSM (General Skilled Migration) points test.
+These are some of the necessary pieces of information that will be mentioned in the outcome letter.
+There is an additional service that will denote the employment.
+Relevant Skilled Employment is a service that must be paid for separately, and this will be reflected in the outcome letter.
+These will be the points the verification team uses to verify the relevant rule.

 Is 12 Month Banned Imposed on You?

-All the points and advice reflected in the Engineers Australia Assessment Outcome Letter is purely based on the assessment points, evidence, data, skills submitted.
-They also consider the aspects with the skilled migration points test, even the Department of Immigration and Border Protection assessment points.
-There may be any assessment results if you are not satisfied or any disagreement with the outcome result, you can apply as formal Appeal an informal review of your application.
-Relevant charges are applicable, and you can get the information from the EA website.
-An Informal Review has to be applied within three months of receiving a letter; it will take eight weeks for review.
-Formal Appeal has to be made within six months or receiving original assessment outcome and it will take three months to process.
+All points and advice reflected in the Engineers Australia Assessment Outcome Letter are based solely on the assessment points, evidence, data, and skills submitted.
+They also consider the aspects of the skilled migration points test, as well as the Department of Immigration and Border Protection assessment points.
+There may be any assessment results.
+If you are not satisfied with the outcome or have any disagreement with the outcome, you can apply for a formal Appeal an informal review of your application.
+Relevant charges apply; see the EA website for details.
+An Informal Review must be applied for within three months of receiving a letter; the review will take eight weeks.
+A formal appeal must be made within six months of receiving the original assessment outcome, and it will take three months to process.